 These are formulated to provide a proper base of any parrot's diet.
 They provide nutrients seed, fresh foods and so on simply can’t provide alone.
 Any pellet is better than no pellet.
 However some are better than others.
 For example Zupreem natural (no dyes/artificial coloring) is better than the fruity pellet mixes.
 Some more examples of pellets are Harrison and Roudybush.
 Remember a proper pellet provides proper nutrients for a good base of a companion parrot’s diet.
 (There are many different brands of parrot pellet) Some parrots can only have a specific type of pellet/foods such as the Eclectus.
 (Best to know the specific dietary needs of your feathered companion.)

 Parrots do need their fruits and veggies!
 Fresh foods are full of amazing nutrients for parrots and people alike.
 Fresh foods also can be used as enrichment and means of foraging.
 (Like in the wild) Some birds will develop quite a taste for fruit and ignore their veggies.
-Moderation is key (To much fruit can actually be a bad thing overtime)
+Moderation is key (To much fruit can actually be a bad thing overtime).
+Parrots should have fresh foods on a weekly basis or as much as possible.

 Clean Water and Clean Food Bowls: